rsmith52/Parallax-Engine/README.md

 ### Camera
 * Setting events, the player and camera at a ~ -15 X angle looks much, much better.
 Worth reworking terrain etc. to look correct...
+* Reflection will need work especially - already offset to match adding 15 back to the rotation, but needs more

 ### Settings Code
 * Switch to a settings asset?